bhuvinth/travel-aggregator/choice-and-rationales/README.md

 So, lets say the application gets more difficult, it is easy to add the Dependency Injection.

 #### 5. Automation Testing:
-I have tried to add tests for the major logical parts of the application.
+I have tried to add unit tests for the major logical parts of the application.

 #### 6. Authorization key:
 Currently, I am reading the Authorization key from the environment variables.